liquidctl/liquidctl/docs/nzxt-smart-device.md

 A microphone is also present onboard for noise level optimization through CAM and AI.

+This driver also supports the NZXT Grid+ V3 fan controller, which has six fan speed channels but no LED support or microphone.

 All configuration is done through USB, and persists as long as the device still gets power, even if the system has gone to Soft Off (S5) state.
 The device also reports the state of each fan channel, as well as speed, voltage and current.

 All capabilities available at the hardware level are supported, but other features offered by CAM, like noise level optimization and presets based on CPU/GPU temperatures, have not been implemented.

-## Experimental support for the Grid+ V3

-This driver also has **experimental** support for the NZXT Grid+ V3 fan controller, which has six fan speed channels but no LED support.

 ## Initialization